robbwdoering/bellum.ai/meaningEngineReference.md

 	// See the "Conditional Types" section for a list of currently implemented types.
 	type: string,

-	// Contains input to the condtional, like the number to increase a unit's characteric by, or the range of an aura
+	// Contains input to the condtional, like an numeric threshold or a list of relevant strings
 	// Content entirely depends on type - could be an array, object, number, string, or even optional
 	params: varies,